Skip to main content

 Our work is structured around four interconnected and mutually reinforcing elements:

-Analyse - Understanding & sense making of the current discourse in global health by building on diverse inputs including direct engagements with stakeholders, the academic literature, think-tank publications, multilateral processes and country- and regional initiated initiatives.
+Understanding & sense making of the current discourse in global health by building on diverse inputs including direct engagements with stakeholders, the academic literature, think-tank publications, multilateral processes and country- and regional initiated initiatives.

 The key processes and insights we are following include: